jostylr/literate-programming/lp.md

 * stitch parser This takes in a code string and creates an array of code, undefined.
 The undefined parts are to be replaced and then joined up into the final bit of code.
 It also sets up the events to respond to the other bits that are compiled.
 It calls the command parser.
+* path parser.
+This takes the path part of a substitution string and creates an absolute path.
 * command parser.
 This takes in a string and parses it to extract the command part.
 It might need to discover the end of the command so one can pass in the terminal character (quote) if need be.